 Track the right metrics

 Now that your goals are in place, you’ll need to ensure you are tracking the right metrics to help you achieve those goals.
 You can’t counteract rising expenses or plummeting customer satisfaction if you do not measure them.
-For example, let’s look at the above general goals.
-If you want to improve cash flow, you will track:- Expenses/budget variance

 - How closely do your actual expenses align with your budgeted estimate?